Cloud-Native Test Orchestration: Kill the Silos, Keep the Tools

 Mirror production traffic patterns Replay real-world load and routing to catch issues that synthetic tests miss.

-Reduce costs by reusing internal environments Leverage existing cluster capacity instead of paying for dedicated external test infrastructure.
+Lower cost Reuse existing cluster capacity instead of paying for dedicated external test infrastructure.

-Build your own Adopt a platform
+Dimension Build your own Adopt a platform

 Orchestration CI/CD pipelines (GitHub Actions, Jenkins, GitLab, CircleCI) Built-in orchestration and scheduling

-Scaling Scaling frameworks like the K6 operator Cross-cluster agent connectivity
+Scaling Scaling frameworks like the k6 operator Cross-cluster agent connectivity

-Access control Custom — requires dedicated DevOps capacity Secure RBAC and policy enforcement (commercial)
+Access control Custom; requires dedicated DevOps capacity Secure RBAC and policy enforcement (commercial)

 Best for Advanced teams with dedicated DevOps capacity and custom requirements Teams prioritizing speed, scalability, and reduced operational overhead